bunbun042000/ttaplugins-winamp/ReadMe.txt

  Please copy in_tta.dll and enc_tta.dll to Plugins folder in Winamp.

 *Release Notes
-2015-10-10 3.37       Fix a issue that is to reset playing time when playing and encoding tta files in same time(in_tta.dll) 2015-09-04 3.36       Change rule of version number.
+2015-10-10 3.37       Fix a issue that is to reset playing time when playing and encoding tta files in the same time(in_tta.dll)
+2015-09-04 3.36       Change rule of version number.
                       Change compile option of library(tag.dll)
                       Change compile option of library(in_tta.dll)